NotReal003/API/README.md

 G_ID=github_client_id
 G_SECRET=github_client_secret
 ```
-(please note that the GitHub Auth is not available for now so just for optional)
+(please note that the GitHub Auth is not available for now so just for optional).

 5. Start the backend server:
 ```bash
 node index.js